-You can learn more the safety of breast implants at:
+You can learn more about the safety of breast implants at:

-- Each patient tolerates pain after surgery in different ways.
-Your surgeon will prescribe the appropriate pain medications to help minimize any discomfort.
+Each patient tolerates pain after surgery in different ways.
+Your surgeon will prescribe the appropriate medications to help minimize any discomfort.
 In general, most facial cosmetic operations have minimal discomfort post-operatively.
-Liposuction is slightly more uncomfortable, and operations that require elevation or tightening of the muscles-such as an abdominoplasty or breast augmentation can cause discomfort equal to a C-section.
+Liposuction is slightly more uncomfortable, and operations that require elevation or tightening of the muscles, such as abdominoplasty or breast augmentation, can cause moderate discomfort.

-- A “mommy makeover” is the familiar term for a personalized set of cosmetic procedures designed to help a woman address common effects of childbearing and aging on the face, breasts, and body and restore or improve upon her pre-pregnancy appearance.
+A “mommy makeover” is the familiar term for a personalized set of multiple cosmetic procedures designed to help a woman address common effects of childbearing and aging on the face, breasts, and body and restore or improve her to her pre-pregnancy appearance.